 Each member of the German trio represents the pinnacle of their brand’s aesthetic ethos, with the BMW and Merc mixing poise and class with aggressive curves and powerful engines.
 The R8 takes a bolder stance by going for pure sports car vibes.
 The Dodge Challenger is a classic American muscle car, alongside the similarly affordable and just as powerful Chevy Camaro.

 This is the most popular segment Stateside, after pickup trucks.
-From nimble but spacious subcompacts through to three-row models, the top names include the Kia Seltos and Soul, Toyota RAV4, Mazda CX-30, Mercedes GLA, Cadillac Escalade, Kia Telluride, and Audi e-tron.
+From nimble but spacious subcompacts through to three-row models, the top names include the all-new Kia Seltos and Soul, Toyota RAV4, Mazda CX-30, Mercedes GLA, Cadillac Escalade, Kia Telluride, and Audi e-tron.

 Around the city, the smaller Seltos and CX-30 are a dream to drive.
 While not powerful, they have enough kick to get going, and their cavernous cabins easily swallow passengers and their cargo.
 Meanwhile, the RAV4 offers three variants from gas-fed to plug-in, combining great mpg with even more space.